We welcome all gardeners of Curry County to become a Master Gardener volunteer.

 Mysterious things grow in my yard and in the county that I wish I could identify.

-Master Gardener Training Classes are taught by OSU Extension agents and horticultural specialists.
-The program offers a basic, practical course in plant science and horticulture; students who participate provide a minimum of 50 volunteer hours or more of community outreach.
+The course includes both online and in-person training taught by OSU Extension agents, certified volunteers, and horticultural specialists.
+The program offers a basic, practical course in plant science and horticulture.

 Classes usually include: